Altoona and Beech Creek Railroad

-The Altoona and Beech Creek Railroad was a narrow gauge railroad in Pennsylvania that operated during the late ninteeth and early twentieth centuries.
+The Altoona and Beech Creek Railroad was a narrow gauge railroad in Pennsylvania that operated during the late nineteenth and early twentieth centuries.
 It carried passenger traffic from the vicinity of Altoona to Wopsononock and coal and timber from Wopsononock and Dougherty to Altoona.

 Originally constructed to facilitate the development of coal mines and resorts atop the Allegheny Plateau, it became involved in a complicated and ultimately unsuccessful scheme to break the Pennsylvania Railroad's control over the Clearfield Coalfield.

 Never very profitable, it went through several reorganizations, the last in 1913.
 Conversion to in 1916 did not improve the situation, and the railroad was abandoned in 1919.

 Charter and construction

 The railroad was chartered on May 27, 1890, as the Altoona and Wopsononock Railroad.
 It was surveyed from Juniata, a northern suburb of Altoona, up Spring Run, and climbed a circuitous, twisting route up the Allegheny Front through Juniata Gap, to terminate at the newly established resort town of Wopsononock.
 By the time the first annual meeting of the stockholders was held on January 13, 1891, 5 mi of the road had been completed as a narrow gauge line.
 The board ultimately decided to complete the remaining 4 mi to the same gauge.
 Frank G. Patterson, an Altoona attorney, was elected president, and William L. Shellenberger vice-president.

 Rails were finished to the top of the Alleghenies on June 6, and the first train arrived in Wopsononock on June 11.
 The railroad was formally opened on July 2, 1891.
 An extension to Dougherty, 5 mi beyond Wopsononock, was begun on September 31, in order to serve mines of the newly formed Richland Coal Company, headed by Shellenberger.
 Patterson was also involved in the coal company, serving as its secretary.